navyarathore/azure_terraform_infrastructure_optimization/README.md

 ## Overview

-This project provides a complete Infrastructure as Code (IaC) solution for deploying a secure, scalable web application on Azure using Terraform official registry modules.
+This project provides a complete Infrastructure as Code (IaC) solution for deploying a secure, scalable web application on Azure using Terraform.

 ### What's Included